How to Bounce Your Flash for Soft Lighting in Portrait and Event Photos

 So, your homework is to do the same thing.
 If you don’t have a dog, then you can use your cat.
 And if your cat won’t cooperate (which is quite likely) then you can use a stuffed teddy bear.
 Or you can use anything in your house.

 Just like your last homework, your goal is not to take great pictures, but it’s to have fun and it’s to not be afraid to make mistakes.
 And it’s to turn your mistakes into learning experiences.
-So just go for it and experiment and and try to figure out exactly how to use this.
+So just go for it and experiment and play and try to figure out exactly how to use this.

 For the next few lessons, we’re going to be learning how to get started with off-camera flash.
 And this is where flash photography gets really fun.
 I’m super excited for these next few lessons.